wombleton/gitlaw-nz/acts/R/Retirement Villages Act 2003.md

 ### Registrar may direct transfer

-##### 4

-*   The Registrar may direct the transfer of part of the register and of any record relating to a retirement village from one place in New Zealand to another place in New Zealand.
+*   4 The Registrar may direct the transfer of part of the register and of any record relating to a retirement village from one place in New Zealand to another place in New Zealand.

-##### 5

-*   Despite [clause 4][207], the Registrar must not direct the transfer of any part of the register or of any record relating to a particular retirement village unless the operator of the retirement village has requested the transfer and written notice of the proposed transfer is given to the operator.
+*   5 Despite clause 4, the Registrar must not direct the transfer of any part of the register or of any record relating to a particular retirement village unless the operator of the retirement village has requested the transfer and written notice of the proposed transfer is given to the operator.

-##### 6

-*   The Registrar must give notice in the _Gazette_ of any transfer under [clause 4][207] as soon as practicable after the transfer is made.
+*   6 The Registrar must give notice in the Gazette of any transfer under clause 4 as soon as practicable after the transfer is made.

-##### 7

-*   Nothing in [clauses 5][208] and [6][209] applies to the transfer of part of the register or of any record relating to a particular retirement village from one place in New Zealand to another place in New Zealand if---
+*   7 Nothing in clauses 5 and 6 applies to the transfer of part of the register or of any record relating to a particular retirement village from one place in New Zealand to another place in New Zealand if---

     *   (a) the register is an electronic register; and